 The muddled state of First Amendment doctrine with regard to the right of publicity is especially benighted in the context of the right of commercial value.
 That is why we have taken pains to distinguish three distinct kinds of injuries that the right of commercial value may seek to vindicate.
 We denominated the first as confusion, the object of which is to prevent uses that impair the commercial value of a plaintiff's identity by misleading as to source or sponsorship.
-We denominated the second as diminishment, the object of which is to prevent uses that might reduce the commercial value of a plaintiff's identity through overexposure or tarnishment.
-We denominated the third as unjust enrichment, the object of which is to prevent the unfair commercial misappropriation of the commercial value of another's identity.
+We denominated the second as diminishment, the object of which is to prevent uses that might reduce the commercial value of a plaintiff's identity have of a plaintiff's identity through over-exposure or tarnishment.
+We denominated the third as unjust enrichment, the object of which is to prevent the unfair commercial misappropriation of the commercial value of another's identity.274